 Pro Tip: Softeners can have a pre-filter that removes impurities like sediments or undissolved particles.
 They also remove chemicals like chlorine and hydrogen sulfide.
 There are two types of pre-filters: carbon and sediment.

 If you have any questions regarding softeners and filtration, your local plumbing experts at Mr. Rooter Plumbing of Regina have the answers.

 Is A Reverse Osmosis System Worth It?

 Statistics have shown that Canada uses twice as much water as, for instance, Europe.
 We are also on the top list as one of the biggest water consumers in the world.
-Understandably, we have endless beautiful rivers and lakes that allow us to harvest over millions of cubic litres, but most of that is used to produce heat and energy rather than for consumption.
+Understandably, we have endless beautiful rivers and lakes that allow us to harvest millions of cubic liters, but most of that is used to produce heat and energy rather than for consumption.

-RO systems are widely used in Canada and have added extra benefits to households and businesses in Regina who seek extra security in the liquids they consume.
+RO systems are widely used in Canada and have added extra benefits to households and businesses in Regina that seek extra security in the liquids they consume.
 When weighing out the pros and cons of getting an RO unit, you can still rest assured that Canadian water is some of the safest in the world, with some of the most reliable resources and waste management.
 A reverse osmosis system will simply add that extra security that you may want for your daily liquid consumption.

 Are You Interested in a Reverse Osmosis System in Regina, SK?

 The team of expert plumbers at Mr. Rooter Plumbing of Regina can help!
 As your locally owned plumbing company, we proudly provide safe, hassle-free services to Regina residents.

 If you need a convenient appointment or immediate assistance, call to speak with our friendly customer service representatives.
 We're here to help with everything from filtration services to routine Regina drain cleaning and water line repairs.